-Invoice Template Example
+12.3 Invoice Template Example

-In this invoice example the child is attending the nursery 4 mornings per week (5 hour sessions), accessing 15 hours FEE entitlement, with an additional morning privately charged per week.
+In this invoice example the child is attending the nursery 4 mornings per week (5 hour sessions), accessing the universal entitlement, with an additional morning privately charged per week.
 The parent has agreed to the meals, snacks and consumables charge per session.
-It follows all of the principles outlined in section 12.2.

-Provider Details: Name and address Op ntion - Could include or registratio company or charity n number Invoice To Parents name and address Date of Invoice Billing/Invoice period Child's Name Option - Could include reference or invoices numbers Invoice Breakdown Fee 15 Hour Entitlement 1 x AM Session per week @ £25.00 x 4 sessions Lunch @ £4.00 x 12 sessions (For FEE entitlement sessions) Funded entitlement has monetary value and must not be shown as a subs or deduction £100.00 Snacks @ £0.50 x 12 sessions (For FEE entitlement sessions) Consumables @ £0.50 x 12 sessions £6.00 (For FEE entitlement sessions) (Discounts - Sibling discount, promotional disco Option - details other charges i.e. Late charges Extra-Curricular activities.
-530/1 - £0.00 Invoice Total Could include an accumulative balance to balance brought forward from previous The state of the s £172.00 Terms of Payment and an area and T-ST states 1.
-Include details of when fees are due i.e. receipt of this invoice.
-Could include how to pay with Bank Trail Result if payment is late, is there a charge nsfer details TE or Within xxx days of
+Provider Details: Name and address Op company or charity Invoice To Parents name and address Or registratio Date of Invoice Billing/Invoice period Child's Name Option - Could include reference or invoices numbers Invoice Breakdown Universal 15 Hour Entitlement 1 x AM Session per week @ £25.00 x 4 sessions Lunch @ £4.00 x 12 sessions (For FEE entitlement sessions) Funded entitlement has a monetary value and must not be shown as a subsi £100.00 Snacks @ £0.50 x 12 sessions (For FEE entitlement sessions) Consumables @ £0.50 x 12 sessions (For FEE entitlement sessions) £6.00 (Discounts - Sibling discount, promotional discound of the charges i.e. Late charges, Extra-Curricular activities.
+Invoice Total - £0.00 Could include an accumulative balance to balance brought forward from previous Terms of Payment Include details of when fees are due i.e. receipt of this invoice.
+Could include how to pay with Bank Trank Result if payment is late, is there a charge nsfer details E or Within xxx days of